Do you feel there are more benefits to children using the internet than there are risks?

 Fortunately, as experts in safeguarding, here at the Child Protection Company, we understand the importance of empowering children, and the adults who work with them, with the knowledge to keep themselves and others safe online.

 We have developed an online safety training course to fit in with our bestselling safeguarding courses, suitable for most staff in education, including teachers.
-This e-Safety Training course takes an in-depth look at online safety and what you can do in the classroom and beyond to instil a good knowledge of online safety in your students.
+This Online Safety Training course takes an in-depth look at online safety and what you can do in the classroom and beyond to instil a good knowledge of online safety in your students.
 It also covers how to include parents and carers in your mission to keep all students safe on the internet.

 Want to learn more about verifiable online safety training?